JanMiksovsky/quickui-catalog/readme.md

   npm install
   ```

+  Until the transition from markup to CoffeeScript is complete, one of the
-  One of the prerequisites, the QuickUI markup compiler, requires .NET.
+  prerequisites (the QuickUI markup compiler, see above) requires .NET.
 The
   compiler works fine on Macs as long as Mono (http://www.mono-project.com) is
   installed.